seabbs/DirectEffBCGPolicyChange/README.md

 ### Conclusions

-The change in BCG policy was associated with reduced incidence of TB in the study population.
+Withdrawing universal vaccination at school-age and targeting BCG vaccination towards high-risk neonates was associated with reduced incidence of TB in England.
 This was largely driven by reductions in the non-UK born.
-There was a slight increase in those at school-age, who were UK born.
+There was a slight increase in UK born school-age cases.

 Reproducibility
 ---------------